mirzask/cardi/content/Cardiac MRI/Cardiac MRI Basics.md

 			- ![[Cardiac MRI Basics-20250108103655546.webp]]
 				- [Figure source](https://radiologykey.com/principles-of-magnetic-resonance-imaging-physics/)
 	- **T2 Decay** (aka spin-spin relaxation)
 		- When the RF excitation pulse is applied, the protons are all spinning in-phase.
-Immediately after this pulse is applied, they begin to **dephase** at a rate proportional to the amount of the magnetic field. → eventually, protons will return to their out-of-phase initial pre-RF excitation state, as measured by the **T2 relaxation time**. ([Source](https://radiologykey.com/principles-of-magnetic-resonance-imaging-physics/))
+Immediately after this pulse is applied, they begin to **dephase** at a rate proportional to the amount of the magnetic field → eventually, protons will return to their out-of-phase initial pre-RF excitation state, as measured by the **T2 relaxation time**. ([Source](https://radiologykey.com/principles-of-magnetic-resonance-imaging-physics/))
 		- The rate of **dephasing** is different for each tissue, resulting in further tissue contrast.
 		- ![[Cardiac MRI Basics-20250108104223135.webp]]
 			- 📝 this "dephasing" is occurring in the $xy$-plane